Joshni86/Based-64/README.md

 Why `gynvael` specifically?

 [ P.S I've actually never heard of him before, unfortunately ]\
-And so I searched and found Gynvael Coldwind is a renouned HACKER!
+And so I searched and found Gynvael Coldwind is a renowned HACKER!

 ### HACKER!!